seporaitis/mysqlparse/README.rst

 * Raise an issue with how you would like to use this library.

+* Document the available properties in the parsed object.

 * Add a missing test case or suggest a way to avoid so much repetition in tests checking the same statement, but with variations.